Are Anxiety Attacks Dangerous? What Everyone Should Know

 Definition and Traits of Panic Attacks

-Both physical and emotional elements interweave: the body might tense up, the mind might swirl with catastrophic thoughts, making it feel as though one is losing control or facing a life-threatening scenario.
-Although deeply unsettling, these acute episodes tend to resolve on their own, usually within minutes.
+Both physical and emotional elements interweave during an attack.
+The body tenses up.
+The mind swirls with catastrophic thoughts.
+It can feel as though you’re losing control or facing a life-threatening scenario.
+Although deeply unsettling, these acute episodes tend to resolve on their own within minutes.

 Physical Reactions During an Attack